goddessLeona/final_exam_work/README.md

 I chose PostgreSQL as my database and Flyway for database migrations.
 It took me some time to understand how Flyway and migrations worked, but once I learned it, I really enjoyed using it.

+For the frontend, I decided to go with Next.js and TypeScript.
+I had not worked with either of them before, my last project was built with React only.
+I did some research and chose Next.js for this project since it supports more role-based features and makes it easier to structure pages.

+What I also found helpful was how much clearer it became to organize the project between pages and components.
+Even so, it still took time to get comfortable with it, and with each component I created, I learned something new.

-After setting up the database, I continued working on the login, logout, and signup functionality.
+After setting up the database, simple frontend landing page I continued working on the login, logout, and signup functionality.